Skip to main content

 Splurge: Thermapen ONE and John Boos Cutting Board Together

-If budget allows and you want to give a combination that covers two foundational gaps in any serious cook's setup, the Thermapen ONE ($115) and John Boos R-Board ($80) together at around $195 combined is the strongest pair on this list.
+If budget allows and you want to give a combination that covers two foundational gaps in any serious cook's setup, the Thermapen ONE and John Boos R-Board together are the strongest pair on this list.

 The Thermapen ONE is the fastest, most accurate instant-read thermometer made for home use.
 One second.
 Plus or minus 0.7 degrees Fahrenheit.
 Every grill cook who switches to a Thermapen from anything else talks about how much they wonder what they were doing before.
 It is the professional standard for a reason.